PHart3/2-groups-agda/README.md

    docker build . -t 2group
    ```

-   Our machine uses as much as 28.7 GB of physical memory and takes
+   Our machine uses as much as 28.7 GB of physical memory and takes about 8 hours to build.
-   over 8 hours to build, but a machine with more RAM should significantly
-   improve the performance.

 2. Generate HTML files: